dustywhite7/pythonMikkeli/courseSlides/11 - Cross Validation.md

 Once your cross-validation demonstrates that you have minimized overfitting, it's time to retrain your model
 - We dont USE our cross-fitting models
-- Instead, retrain the model on the ENTIRE dataset
+- Instead, retrain the model on the ENTIRE training dataset
 - This maximizes the information your model can use to predict future observations
+- Now it is time to use the testing data that you reserved from the original data set to evaluate performance!

 ---